ztzeng/data-science-interview-questions-and-answers/README.md

    By doing this, we have balanced weigths, not too large or too low; also the training process will be faster.

-## 33. SVD and PCA
+## 33. SVD and NMF

-   SVD (Singular Value Decomposition)is a linear algebra method that decomposes a matrix into 3 resultant matrics to reduce information redundancy and noise.
-Most commonly used for PCA(Principal Component Analysis). ie, A (original Matrix) = U * S * V
+   1. SVD (Singular Value Decomposition)is a linear algebra method that decomposes a matrix into 3 resultant matrics to reduce information redundancy and noise.
+Most commonly used for PCA(Principal Component Analysis).

+   SVD is an exact decomposition, since the matrices it creates are big enough to fully cover the original matrix.
+SVD is extremely widely used in linear algebra, and specifically in data science, including:

+   1) collaborative filtering/recommendations (winning entry for Netflix Prize)

+   2) data compression

+   3) principal component analysis

+   4) Latent Semantic Analysis (LSA)

+   For example, A (original Matrix) = U * S * V

+       Words as row, hashtages as columns co-occurence matrix = Embedding of hashtages by words they occur with * S * Embedding of words by hashtages they occur with

    U: Left orthogonal matrix, holds important, non-redundant information about observations.

    V: Right orthogonal matrix, holds important, non-redundant information about observations.

    S: Diagonal matrix, holds all the information about the decomposition processes performed during the compression.

+   2) NMF (Non-negative Matrix Factorization), rather than constraining our factors to be orthogonal, another idea would to constrain them to be non-negative.
+NMF is a factorization of a non-negative data set V

+   V = W * H, where W and H are non-negative matrices.Often positive factors will be more easily interpretable (and this is the reason behind NMF's popularity).

+       V: Vectorized Images = Facial features  * Importance of features in each image

+   NMF is a non-exact factorization that factors into one skinny positive matrix and one short positive matrix.
+NMF is NP-hard and non-unique.
+There are a number of variations on it, created by adding different constraints.